muhme/joomla-branches-tester/README.md

 scripts/test system
 ```

-:warning: Currently (June 2025) the Joomla System Tests do not work independently.
+:warning: Currently (October 2025) the Joomla System Tests do not work independently.
           A Joomla installation is required before running the test suite again.
           Be aware the entire database content of the Joomla instance will be lost.
           See [Database and File System Consistency](#database-and-file-system-consistency) for more details.